carpentries/carpentrycon/venue.md

 **Wheelchair Accessibility**

-The conference venue is accessible.
+The conference venue is wheelchair accessible.
 Please see the [floor plan](http://www.ucd.ie/t4cms/Con-Science-District.pdf) for detail.

-Please contact us if you would need any special assistance.
+Please contact the organisers (email: carpentrycon@carpentries.org) if you would need any special assistance.

 **Wireless**